ptrd/kwik/readme.md

 ## Contact

 If you have questions about this project, please mail the author (peter dot doornbosch) at luminis dot eu.

+## Acknowledgements

+Thanks to Piet van Dongen for creating the marvellous logo!

 ## License